carnalito80/bgnews/src/markdown/post-6.md

     - https://amzn.to/38qbpDV
 files: 0
 ---
 Uew Rosenberg is famous for his heavy euros with tons of components and point salad goodness.
 Most of them take 2 hours or more to play though, and set up can be brutal in some as well.
 Glass Road is of anohter nature; It's lighter and faster and still has that Uwe Rosenberg feeling.
-Good stuff we say.
+Good stuff we say!
 Like stated above it will hit the stores some time 2021, probably in April.
 It will also contain the previously released extra materials *Oktoberfest*, *Adventskalender*, and *Harlekein*.
 We will get back to you on the exact date.
 Meanwhile, read our [Glass Road review](/reviews/glass-road-review/)